mattobee/eventua11y/CONTRIBUTING.md

 ## Report an accessibility defect

 Please report any defects that affect the accessibility of Eventua11y.
+They will of course be prioritised.
 Before creating an issue, please check the list of [existing accessibility issues](https://github.com/mattobee/eventua11y/labels/accessibility) in case it has already been reported.